davidwcleary/AMGD/README.md

 So now we know.
 There are just over 4600 lines in our file.
 Are we really interested in all of it?
 If not, how can we extract only information we need.
 Onwards to manipulating files!

+### What did I just type?

+So far we have used fairly easy, short commands, and not that many of them either.
+However, I guarantee you that at some point you will need to look at a previous command and/or run it again.

+Here there are two very easy ways to do this.
+1. you can simply use the up arrow key (^) whilst on a prompt ```$``` to scroll through in chronological order (most recent to oldest) the commands you have entered, or 2. you can make use of ```$ history```.
+This command will bring up a numbered list of commands (the number varies and can be altered in terminal preferences).
+To run a command from this list either stick to the old favourite of copy and paste or you can invoke that command in a number of ways e.g., ```!35``` to run number 35 for example (note this doesn't work in this sanbox environment).

 ### Manipulating Files

 Here's a question. orders-copy.tsv is a tab sepated text file (.tsv) that contains individual orders from a restaurant.
 The problem is that this information just is not that helpful in it's current form.
 Let's say that all I really want to know is what is the most popular Burrito dish.
 The last thing I want to do is trawl through 4000-odd orders and manually count them.
 What can I do instead?
 Bash to the rescue, and more specifically pipes or `|` as they are shown.
 Pipes allow me to take one command and pass the output of that into another command.
 Let's see how this might work in practise.